chadwhitacre/openpath/2024/a-tale-of-two-leaders/index.md

 ---
 title: A Tale of Two Leaders
-excerpt: Matt Mullenweg and Dries Buytaert are showing us starkly different ways of leading an Open Source community.
+excerpt: Matt Mullenweg and Dries Buytaert are showing us starkly contrasting ways of leading an Open Source community.
 noindex: true
 ---